UST-EDMM/edmm/edmm-core/src/main/java/io/github/edmm/plugins/azure/README.md

 As EDMM operations on components use artifacts to define installation steps, we create one `VirtualMachineExtension` for every artifact associated with the lifecycle operations of the components.

-The plugin currently supports OS authentication to be either a password or SSH.
+The plugin currently supports OS authentication to be either password or SSH.